 I ordered Chocolate brown oilskin from Merchant & Mills in march.
 The rest of the things took a month to get.
 I wanted all metals to bee antique brass and the lining to be checked cotton flannel so it took some research to get everything right.

 During the toiling I learned a lesson when it comes to shape.
 I already know that sewing patters isn’t standardized in body proportions.
 For me most indie patterns are on the short side, the waistline hits the lower point of my ribs and the hemline on a mid length skirt is above my knees.
-It never struck me that some companies fit are so far from my body shape that it’s almost impossible to make it work.
-I made the Willa Vest two sizes smaller than my actual size, made adjustments for shoulders, bust and raising the arm cycle just to find that I had to make a small bust adjustment on both front and back(!) again.
-The garment had a strange and ancient look on my body, so I gave up.
-The Leyla Jane patterns are well made and Ive seen them look great on a lot of people, but its not for me.
-After some searching I found the Burda Style 10/2013 jacket that I used instead.
+It never struck me that some companies fit are so far from my body shape that it’s almost impossible to make it work, my first pattern choice didn’t work so after some searching I found the Burda Style 10/2013 jacket.
 Already had the fabric, so no going back.

 This jacket is a bit different from the originals.
 Its base is an ordinary mens style blazer cut with no side seam and looks a bit more formal.
 I liked that look and wasn’t so interested in adding some of the details but otherwise I basically followed the instructions.
 I made bellow pockets and skewed the left pocket to make it look more like the vintage motorcycle jacket.
 Instructions for making bellow pockets is found at Müller & Sohn